Azerbaijan likely to support deeper OPEC+ oil output cuts

 “At this stage, the effect of coronavirus is temporary and I do not see global threats, but I do not rule out that there may be further (oil output) cuts,” he said.
 “We can meet earlier than March if necessary although there is no such need so far.”

-The death toll from the coronavirus outbreak in China surpassed 800 on Sunday, passing the number killed globally by the SARS epidemic, or Severe Acute Respiratory Syndrome, in 2002/2003.
+The death toll from the coronavirus outbreak in China rose above 800 on Sunday, surpassing the number killed globally by Severe Acute Respiratory Syndrome (SARS) in 2002/2003.

-Shahbazov said that oil production in Azerbaijan was around 770,000 bpd last month, in line with its commitments under the existing deal.
-(Reporting by Margarita Antidze and Nailia Bagirova; editing by Katya Golubkova and Kirsten Donovan)
+Shahbazov said that oil output in Azerbaijan was around 770,000 bpd last month, in line with its OPEC+ quota.

+The country has a balanced budget based on an oil price of $55 per barrel but can withstand a temporary dip to $40, Shahbazov said.

+Baku, which plans to start gas exports to Europe, has also signed deals with Saudi Arabian energy company ACWA Power and United Arab Emirates’ Masdar to expand in renewable energy.